 The first thing you need to know about Tarot is that it is a deck made up of 78 cards.
 Those 78 cards are divided into two “arcanas.”
 Arcana is a word meaning “secret” or “mystery.”
 The 22 Major Arcana cards, when laid out in order, tell a story called The Fool’s Journey.
 The Fool – the Tarot’s main protagonist – is also a representation of YOU or the person you’re reading for.
 The Major Arcana cards represent 22 of the most major life lessons, mysteries that we each experience on our journey together.

-If you’ve been exposed to religion, then you’re probably familiar with the parables of Jesus recorded in the Bible.
-How many times have you heard of people flipping open to a verse that was applicable to them in that very moment?
+If you’ve been exposed to western religions, then you’re probably familiar with the parables of Jesus recorded in the Bible.
+How many times have you heard of people flipping their Bible open to a verse that was applicable to them in that very moment?

 How have those parables affected you or been applicable to your own life?

-Every time you turn to your cards, you are creating a new parable, right there, on the fly — a story specific to the lessons being taught at that particular time.
+Every time you turn to your cards, you are creating a new parable, right there, on the fly–a story specific to the lessons being taught at that particular time.
 It’s like taking a step out of the trees to see the forest.
-Consulting the cards often will help you see the bigger picture, make choices, develop our intuition, and yes, even hint to future lessons based on where you are and where you’re going.
+Consulting your cards will help you see the bigger picture, make choices, develop your intuition, and yes, even hint to future lessons based on where you are and where you’re going.

 Take a look at one of my favorite quotes.